ucirvine/eeeplus-theme/README.md

 1. Run `npm merge` to merge all the files into `dist/theme.scss`
 1. Update `package.json` to increment the version number appropriately.
 The version number follows [SemVer](https://semver.org/) as with our other tools.
-1. Commit the changes
+1. Commit the changes to a new branch and submit a pull request

-1. Publish the changes via npm: `npm publish`
+### Publishing changes

-  * Note the repository requires 2FA to be enabled for you to publish
+Publish the changes via npm: `npm publish` -- Note the repository requires 2FA to be enabled for you to publish